OODA loop

-The OODA loop (observe, orient, decide, act loop) is a decision-making model developed by United States Air Force Colonel John Boyd.
+The OODA loop (observe, orient, decide, act loop) is a decision-making model developed by United States Air Force Colonel John Boyd in the early 1970s.
 He applied the concept to the combat operations process, often at the operational level during military campaigns.
+The loop includes continuous collection of feedback and observations.
+This enables late commitment, which is an important element of agility.
+This is in contrast to the PDCA (plan–do–check–act) cycle which requires early commitment.
 It is often applied to understand commercial operations and learning processes.
 The approach explains how agility can overcome raw power in dealing with human opponents.

-The OODA loop

-As can be seen from the diagram, the OODA loop includes continuous collection of feedback and observations.
-This enables late commitment, which is an important element of agility.
-This is in contrast to the PDCA (plan–do–check–act) cycle which requires early commitment.

 Use in law and business

 The OODA loop has become an important concept in litigation, business, law enforcement, management education, military strategy and cyber security, and cyberwarfare.
 According to Boyd, decision-making occurs in an iterative cycle of "observe, orient, decide, act".
 An entity (whether an individual or an organization) that can process this cycle quickly, observing and reacting to unfolding events more rapidly and/or more effectively than an opponent, can thereby get inside the opponent's decision cycle and gain the advantage.

 Jamie Dimon, chairman and CEO of JPMorgan Chase, has said he uses the OODA loop in scenario evaluation.